srimarrivada/Redis-Commands/README.md

   HEXISTS key field
   ```

-  For example, use the below command to verify `name` field in `user:101` hash:
+  For example, use the below command to verify `name` field in `user:101` hash key:
   ```
   hexists user:101 name
   ```